-- Ensure that sound risk management policies, frameworks and practices are in place for addressing and managing the material risks, and report the results of the Committee's activities to the Board of Directors. - Ensures day-to-day operations are executed within the boundaries set by the business and risk strategy, and risk appetite.
-Breaches of the risk appetite will result in immediate action at the appropriate management level. - Ensure that Executive Management understand and accepts its responsibility for identifying, assessing and managing risk. - Periodically review and monitor risk mitigation processes and periodically review and report to the Board of - the magnitude of all material business risks; - the processes, procedures and controls in place to manage material risks; and - the overall effectiveness of the risk management process.
+- Ensure that sound risk management policies, frameworks and practices are in place for addressing and managing the material risks, and report the results of the Committee's activities to the Board of Directors. - · Ensures day-to-day operations are executed within the boundaries set by the business and risk strategy, and risk appetite.
+Breaches of the risk appetite will result in immediate action at the appropriate management level.